As you tentatively take your first steps towards renting out a property, you need to know what your landlord responsibilities are.

 When your tenant moves in, you’ll also need to test all the smoke alarms and carbon monoxide detectors.

-You are responsible for the batteries in these, but it’s your tenant’s responsibility to test them.
+You’re responsible for the batteries in these, but it’s your tenant’s responsibility to test them.
 They'll need to do this regularly once they’re in and let you know if they stop working.

-What are your responsibilities for the garden as a landlord?
+Landlord responsibilities for the garden

-Your responsibilities when it comes to the garden are fairly simple.
+The responsibilities when it comes to the garden are fairly simple.

 Your tenant is responsible for keeping it maintained so it’s not overgrown.